Correcting Grain-Errors in Magnetic Media: Introduction

-The main contribution of this paper is to construct codes that correct grain-errors.
+The main contribution of this paper is to offer new cardinality bounds of codes correcting grain-errors and to provide new explicit constructions of such codes.
 We show that the class of group codes from \cite{cr} is a special case of our general code construction.
 In addition, and similar to \cite{Kashyap}, we provide non-asymptotic upper bounds on the cardinalities of $t$-grain-error-correcting codes, with an explicit expression for the cases where $t=1,2,3$.
 We show that in many cases our bounds and constructions improve upon the state of the art results from \cite{arya} and \cite{artyom}.

 Section~\ref{sec:defs} formally defines the channel model and introduces the notation and tools used for the remainder of the paper.
 Section~\ref{sec:bound} improves upon the existing upper bounds from \cite{artyom}.
 Section~\ref{sec:constructions} contains constructions for codes that correct grain-errors and a related type of error which we refer to as mineral-errors.
 Lower bounds on the cardinalities for some of these codes are then derived in Section~\ref{sec:cardinalities}.
 Section~\ref{sec:improvedsingle} revisits the general approach to correcting grain/mineral-errors from Section~\ref{subsec:improvedgrains}, and identifies additional codes for certain code lengths.
 Section~\ref{sec:conclude} concludes the paper.
 Preliminary results of this work are presented in \cite{gabrys}.